sadhami0519/sadhami0519/README.md

 ## Hello, I’m Sakshi. :)

 ### About Me
-Currently pursuing my a *Masters in Computer Applications* (Class of '27) at SRM-IST, Trichy.
-I'm interested and am actively working in projects on **Machine Learning and Developments in Quantum Computing**, with solid fundamental ML, AI, programming skills and active participation in the research community.
-I am working on C mini-projects at the moment.
+Currently pursuing my *Masters in Computer Applications* (Class of '27) at SRM-IST, Trichy.
+I'm interested in projects on global welfare, Machine Learning and Quantum Computing.
+Quantum Computing is the subject that has piqued my interest of recent and I hope to explore the same more.
+I am an active participated of WorldQuant University's Applied DS Lab - Completed 2 out of 8 projects in total so far and learned to build fundamental LR models, data cleaning, data preprocessing, visualizing and evaluating model performance.

-I enjoy **analyzing data, building predictive models, and creating visual insights** to comprehend complex data better.
-My other interests lie in the domains of neuroscience, psychology and bioinformatics which I hope to extensively contribute to with my improving technical prowess.
+My other interests lie in the domains of neuroscience, mathematics, physics, psychology and bioinformatics which I hope to extensively contribute to in the future.

-Alongside programming projects, I'm also a leader of a self-growth club on campus and am an active event planner and organizer.
-I enjoy communicating with people and optimizing plans with their feedback.
-Feel free to reach out for collaborations!🌟😸
+Alongside programming projects, I'm also a leader of a self-growth club on campus [EQurated4U].
+Our vision is cultivating a positive environment that ultimately leads to long-term personal and career success for our members and participants and we aim to achieve that through regular events being conducted on campus that focus on short-term habit accumulations and overcoming difficult hurdles by correcting subtle subconscious influence.
+Reach out for queries, opportunities and collaborations, I'm 90-100% likely to accept and participate with high enthusiasm!